 While there won’t be any formal homework, it’s recommended that students refrain from wearing scented products, drinking, or smoking before the class to create the best possible honey tasting experience.

 As part of this class, the instructor will prepare and ship a Honey Tasting Kit that is required for participation in this course.
 The cost of this kit is $50 including shipping and handling.
-Students must purchase the Honey Tasting Kit no later than two weeks before the start date and will receive their Kit one week in advance of the first session.
+Students must purchase the Honey Tasting Kit no later than two weeks before the start date and will receive their Kit the week before the first session.
 Please see sales cutoff dates above in the Syllabus at a Glance section.
 Instructions to purchase the kit will be provided upon checkout.
 Please note we're only able to ship materials to students living in the U.S. at this time.

 Community Guidelines for Students